voronianski/node-config-boilerplate/README.md

 app-folder:~$ git clone git@github.com:voronianski/node-config-boilerplate.git config
 ```

-Create configs for every of your app environments just putting the env name as prefix of the file name:
+Create configs for every of your app environment just putting the env name as prefix of the file name:

 ```bash
 production.config.js